Header image

 Range in Vulnerability – Overall chart

-Overall trends graphs – Collecting EDI data over multiple years allows for an improved understanding of trends in children’s development.
+Trend Charts – Overall view – Collecting EDI data over multiple years allows for an improved understanding of trends in children’s development.
 Explore more about EDI overall outcome trends over time with the following “Chart Views”:

-• Overall Vulnerability Chart – shows the overall vulnerability rates for the selected area from Wave 2* to the current wave (red line).
+• Overall Vulnerability chart view – shows the overall vulnerability rates for the selected area from Wave 2* to the current wave (red line).
 A comparison line is shown in grey for the related ‘parent’ boundary/region.
 For example, when viewing a specific school district’s data, the grey line represents All School Districts (BC) – the province overall.
 See the sample chart below.

 RELATED: See more information on meaningful change.

-• Overall Outcomes Chart – shows the percentage of children vulnerable, in flux and on track in their overall development (across all five scales of the EDI) for the selected boundary type from Wave 2* to the current wave.
+• Overall Outcomes chart view – shows the percentage of children vulnerable, in flux and on track in their overall development (across all five scales of the EDI) for the selected boundary type from Wave 2* to the current wave.
 See the sample chart below.
 Hover over each colour on the bar graph to see the percentage of children in each overall outcome category.

 TIPS: